 Blood and the Bomb: Atomic Cities, Nuclear Kinship, and Queer Vampires

-“"How does blood circulate?
-Not simply in bodies, but through politics and over maps and across media?
-These are the questions that are central to Cathy Hannabach’s stunning multi-disciplinary, transnational analysis of the role of blood in giving life to American modernity.
-This book creates a narrative of the twentieth century, and a means of understanding the nation and its practices, from the American Red Cross to Guantánamo Bay."”
+“How does blood circulate—not simply in bodies, but through politics and over maps and across media?
+This is the question that is central to Cathy Hannabach’s stunning multi-disciplinary, transnational analysis of how blood gave life to American modernity.
+This book creates a narrative of the twentieth century and a means of understanding the nation and its practices, from the American Red Cross to Guantánamo Bay.”

 Eric Smoodinauthor of Regarding Frank Capra: Audience, Celebrity, and American Film Studies, 1930-1960

 About the author

 Cathy Hannabach, PhD, is a book editor, podcaster, and writer who helps interdisciplinary academics turn their vibrant ideas into reality and get their work into the communities they want to reach.